wp-plugins/woocommerce-custom-options-lite/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Custom options plugin is designed to give your Ecommerce website the space to add customized options for your products.
+WooCommerce Product Custom Options Lite plugin is designed to give your Ecommerce website the space to add customized options for your products.

 == Description ==